-Guidelines for Executive Remuneration Composition : Remuneration packages for the Managing Director and Senior Executives are set so as to include an appropriate balance of fixed remuneration and "at-risk" performance-based remuneration.
-Fixed remuneration : A competitive base salary is paid reflecting responsibilities, location, skills, performance, qualifications and experience.
-It is aligned with salaries for comparable roles in both Australian and global companies of similar complexity in order to attract and retain high quality and experienced Executives.
-Performance-based remuneration : Webjet's short term incentives focus the efforts of the Executives on those performance measures and outcomes that are priorities for the Group and which deliver performance at or above agreed performance objectives.
-By contrast, the long term incentives focus the efforts of the Executives on the achievement of sustainable long-term value creation for the Group and the shareholders.
-Equity-based remuneration : Webjet provides long term incentives in the form of equity, aligning the interests of Executives and shareholders.
+Guidelines for Non-Executive Director Remuneration Guidelines for Executive Remuneration Composition: Non-Executive Directors are remunerated by way of cash fees and superannuation contributions.
+They are also entitled to reimbursement of travel and other expenses in attending Board and/or other meetings or performing other duties required of them in their capacity as Directors.
+Composition: Remuneration packages for the Managing Director and Senior Executives are set so as to include an appropriate balance of fixed remuneration and "atrisk" performance-based remuneration.
+Fixed remuneration: Competitive base fees are paid in order to attract and retain high quality individuals and to provide appropriate remuneration for the role undertaken.
+Additional fees are paid to recognise the additional responsibilities, time and commitment required for Committees.
+Superannuation contributions are made as required by law.
+Fixed remuneration: A competitive base salary is paid reflecting responsibilities, location, skills, performance, qualifications and experience.
+It is aligned with salaries for comparable roles in both Australian and global companies of similar global complexity in order to attract and retain high quality and experienced Executives.
+Performance-based remuneration: Non-Executive Directors do not receive any performance-based remuneration.
+Performance-based remuneration: Webjet's short term incentives focus the efforts of the Executives on those performance measures and outcomes that are priorities for the Group, and which deliver performance at or above agreed performance objectives.
+By contrast, the long-term incentives focus the efforts of the Executives on the achievement of sustainable long-term value creation for the Group and the shareholders.
+Equity based remuneration: Non-Executive Directors do not receive any equity-based remuneration.
+Equity-based remuneration: Webjet provides long term incentives in the form of equity to focus the efforts of the Executives on the achievement of sustainable long-term value creation for the Group and the shareholders.
 The equity grants to the Managing Director have primarily been in the form of options (which have a significant hurdle in the form of their exercise price and conditions).
-For Senior Executives, who have previously been granted shares and performance rights, future equity grants are expected to be in the form of options.
 All equity grants to Executives include performance conditions which must be satisfied before the options vest.
-Termination payments : The service contracts for the Managing Director and Senior Executives clearly set out what will happen in the case of early termination and the level of agreed termination payments.
+Termination payments: There are no provisions for compensation payable on resignation, early termination of directorships or loss of office.
+Termination payments: The service contracts for the Managing Director and Senior Executives clearly set out what will happen in the case of early termination and the level of agreed termination payments.
 In all cases Webjet retains the right to make a payment in lieu of notice.
 There is no payment payable for removal for misconduct.